As a licensee customer of the NSLC please find answers to the most common questions around Secure Payment Profiles.

 NSLC employees will only see the first four and last four digits of your credit card number when processing an order payment.
 All other digits will be masked.

-The NSLC Wholesale Order Desk will create an account for you.
+The NSLC Service Excellence Team will create an account for you.
 You will receive an email containing a link to reset your password.
 Make a note of the username provided in this email, you will need to enter it to reset your password and login to your account.
 Once logged into your account, you can add up to five (5) credit cards.

 Your username is your NSLC customer ID.
 Customer ID and username can be used interchangeably.